TCP/IP RWIN Auto-Tuning can slow down network

 Vista enables Receive Window Scaling by default and when performing the handshake, then it uses a RWIN of 256 bytes with a scale factor of 8 (256^2*8=64K bytes).
 This allows the RWIN to reach the size of 16,776,960 bytes.

-Sadly enough not all routers and servers looks at the scale factor, and instead of negotiating a RWIN of 65536 bytes then it is only uses 256 bytes.
+Sadly enough not all remote hosts understands the scale factor, and some broken routers might even rewrite the scale factor to zero as packets passes through.
+Instead of negotiating a RWIN of 65536 bytes then it is only uses 256 bytes.
 This causes a very slow start or that the connection is dropped completely.

 It possible to change the way it automatically tune the RWIN, so it will use a RWIN of 16,384 bytes with a scale factor of 2 (16384^2*2=64K bytes).
 This allows the RWIN to reach the size of 262,140 bytes.